realmorg/realm/apps/web/src/pages/docs/learn/script.md

 Great job!
 Inside the script, you have the freedom to perform various operations and implement custom logic to enhance your custom elements.
 With this knowledge, you have now covered 80% of Realm's core concepts.

 Now, let's move on to the next tutorial, where we will explore how to import elements from across the web.
-This tutorial will demonstrate how you can leverage the power of custom elements to import and use elements from different sources, expanding the capabilities and functionality of your Realm applications.
+And it will demonstrate how you can leverage the power of custom elements to import and use elements from different website or 3rd-parties, expanding the capabilities and functionality of your Realm apps.

 By importing elements from the web, you can tap into a vast ecosystem of pre-built elements saving you time and effort in developing everything from scratch.
-This tutorial will guide you through the process of importing and integrating external elements seamlessly into your Realm projects.
+This tutorial will guide you through the process of importing and integrating external elements seamlessly into your projects.

 Get ready to unlock a world of possibilities as we delve into the exciting realm of <anchor-link href="/docs/learn/reusability">importing elements across the web</anchor-link> in the next tutorial!